MAXIFS

 Examples 🔗

 Suppose you have a dataset that includes sales figures for different regions and months.
 You want to find the highest sales amount for the 'East' region in the month of 'January'.
-The MAXIFS formula would be: =MAXIFS(Sales_range, Region_range, "East", Months_range, "January").
-This will return the maximum sales value that fulfills both conditions.
+Use the MAXIFS formula: =MAXIFS(Sales_range, Region_range, "East", Months_range, "January").
+This returns the maximum sales value that meets both conditions.

 Imagine you have a table with student scores for various subjects and you wish to determine the highest score obtained by a student named 'Alice' in 'Math' and 'Science'.
-The MAXIFS formula would be: =MAXIFS(Scores_range, Names_range, "Alice", Subjects_range, "Math", Subjects_range, "Science").
-This will provide you with Alice's highest score across both subjects.
+Use the MAXIFS formula: =MAXIFS(Scores_range, Names_range, "Alice", Subjects_range, "Math", Subjects_range, "Science").
+This provides you with Alice's highest score across both subjects.

 Notes 🔗

-MAXIFS is extremely versatile as it allows you to specify multiple criteria sets for identifying the maximum value in a dataset.
-Make sure your criteria references and ranges are correctly aligned in order to yield accurate results.
+Use the MAXIFS function to specify multiple criteria sets for identifying the maximum value in a dataset.
+Ensure your criteria references and ranges are correctly aligned to achieve accurate results.

 Questions 🔗